fferhatakr/dermai-vision/README.md

 * **Top-1 Accuracy:** Does the single closest retrieved embedding share the exact same diagnosis?
 * **Recall@5 (Top-5 Accuracy):** Is the correct diagnosis present within the 5 nearest neighbors?
 * **Mean Average Precision (mAP):** Measures the overall clustering quality and ranking order of the retrieved cases in the vector space.
-*(Note: Quantitative benchmark scores for the CBIR pipeline are continually updated in the training logs).*

 ### 📊 Quantitative Benchmark Results (CBIR Pipeline)